5outh/abstract-nonsense/posts/2016-06-01-categories.md

   (.) : cat b c -> cat a b -> cat a c
 ```

 We'll talk more about this in a minute.
-First, let's look at the simplest
+First, let's look at the most
+straight-forward
-example of this category, the instance for `(->)` (You can turn on the
+example of a `Category`, the instance for `(->)` (Turn on the
-`InstanceSigs` GHC extension to get these to compile):
+`InstanceSigs` GHC extension to get this to compile):

 ```haskell
 instance Category (->) where